Meet my family!

-He is scared of open windows but loves to be outside, does not like dog food but loves found left overs (and croissants), detests changes in his holy routines but loves exceptions if they include rat-chases.
+He is scared of open windows but loves to be outside, does not like dog food but loves found leftovers (and croissants), abhors changes in his holy routines but loves exceptions if they include rat-chases.

 Little Hunterman has a strong sense of order and how things are supposed to be.
-He hates monitors, displays, tvs and all the things that humans keep starring at for hours and hours instead of playing with him.
+He hates monitors, displays, TVs and all the things that humans stare at for hours and hours instead of playing with him.

 Flynn (Admiral Flynn van Kwiitsch)

 Flynn, a rubber duck, had his tail chewed off by a young and overexcited Hunterman a few years back.
-Since then, for fear of sinking, Flynn has been deadly afraid of anything concerning water, avoiding every possible contact with it—a fact that makes body hygiene rather difficult.
+Since then, for fear of sinking, Flynn has been deathly afraid of anything concerning water, avoiding every contact with it—a fact that makes body hygiene rather difficult.

-Hunterman has accepted the responsibility for his actions and not only became Flynn’s best friend and protector, but also carries the duck around with him whenever he goes out.
-Due to his normally smelly self, Flynn’s place is on Huterman’s tail, and thus as far away from the sensitive dog-nose as possible.
+Hunterman has accepted the responsibility for his actions and not only became Flynn’s best friend and protector but also carries the duck around with him whenever he goes out.
+Because of his smelly self, Flynn’s place is on Hunterman’s tail, and thus as far away from the sensitive dog-nose as possible.

-Sue works as a writer and visual artist mostly for international commercial agencies.
+Lassal-human works as a writer and visual artist mostly for international commercial agencies and her own books.

 With little Hunterman her life has gotten so much more complicated, but ah so extraordinarily more rewarding!

-Neil is an architect ans Sue’s partner in crime.
+Tony-human is an architect and Lassal’s partner in crime.

 Together, they share the worries and joys that come with having a little Hunterman.

-While Sue is a bit more the stern one who insists on having an obedient dog and her rules followed, Neil calmly and stoically allows Hunterman to wrap him around his little paws.
+While Lassal is the stern one who insists on having an obedient dog and her rules followed, Tony calmly and stoically allows himself to be wrapped around Hunterman’s little paws.